cosmos/developer-portal/academy/3-ibc/8-ica.md

 Several relevant definitions relating to ICA are as follows:

-**Host Chain:** the chain where the Interchain account is registered.
-The host chain listens for IBC packets from a controller chain which should contain instructions (e.g. cosmos SDK messages) which the Interchain account will execute.
+**Host Chain:** the chain where the interchain account is registered.
+The host chain listens for IBC packets from a controller chain which should contain instructions (e.g. cosmos SDK messages) which the interchain account will execute.

 **Controller Chain:** the chain that registers and controls an account on a host chain.
 The controller chain sends IBC packets to the host chain to control the account.

 <HighlightBox type="info">

-The Interchain accounts application module is structured to **support the ability to exclusively enable controller or host functionality**.
-This can be achieved by simply omitting either the controller or host `Keeper` from the Interchain account's `NewAppModule` constructor function, and mounting only the desired submodule via the `IBCRouter`.
+The interchain accounts application module is structured to **support the ability to exclusively enable controller or host functionality**.
+This can be achieved by simply omitting either the controller or host `Keeper` from the interchain account's `NewAppModule` constructor function, and mounting only the desired submodule via the `IBCRouter`.
 Alternatively, [submodules can be enabled and disabled dynamically using on-chain parameters](https://ibc.cosmos.network/main/apps/interchain-accounts/parameters.html).

 </HighlightBox>

 **Interchain account (ICA):** an account on a host chain.
-An Interchain account has all the capabilities of a normal account.
-However, rather than signing transactions with a private key, a controller chain's authentication module will send IBC packets to the host chain which contain the transactions that the Interchain account should execute.
+An interchain account has all the capabilities of a normal account.
+However, rather than signing transactions with a private key, a controller chain's authentication module will send IBC packets to the host chain which contain the transactions that the interchain account should execute.

 **Interchain account owner:** an account on the controller chain.
-Every Interchain account on a host chain has a respective owner account on a controller chain.
+Every interchain account on a host chain has a respective owner account on a controller chain.
 This owner account could be a module account (in Cosmos SDK chains) or an analogous account, it is not strictly limited to regular user accounts.

 Now it's time to look at the API on both the controller and host sides.

 ### Controller API

 The controller chain is the chain on which the controller account lives.
-This controller account is then able to open an ICA channel to a host chain, and create an Interchain account on the other side of the channel which lives on the host chain.
+This controller account is then able to open an ICA channel to a host chain, and create an interchain account on the other side of the channel which lives on the host chain.
 The owner of the controller account can then send instructions (via transactions) with the ICA module to the account that it controls on the host chain.
 How to authenticate owners will be handled in a later section.

 The provided API on the controller submodule consists of:

-* `RegisterInterchainAccount`: this enables the registration of Interchain accounts on the host side, associated with an owner on the controller side.
+* `RegisterInterchainAccount`: this enables the registration of interchain accounts on the host side, associated with an owner on the controller side.
 * `SendTx`: once an ICA has been established, this allows you to send transaction bytes over an IBC channel to have the ICA execute it on the host side.

-#### Register an Interchain account
+#### Register an interchain account

 `RegisterInterchainAccount` is a self-explanatory entry point to the process.
 Specifically, it generates a new controller portID using the owner account address; it binds an IBC port to the controller portID, and initiates a channel handshake to open a channel on a connection between the controller and host chains.
 An error is returned if the controller portID is already in use.